mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 Bash scripts that may download files or update system packages are best not executed in the project root folder, as some stray files may accidentally make it into version control.

-To avoid this we should change the working folder to a folder outside of version control either before running the script or during.
+To avoid this I shall change the working folder to a folder outside of version control either before running the script or during.

-Upon script completion we should then change back to the project root folder.
+Upon script completion I shall then change back to the project root folder.

-We can define the project root folder as an environmental variable.
-We can then use this variable inside our script.
+I can define the project root folder as an environmental variable.
+I can then use this variable inside my script.

 ### Environmental variables